 Cuba tour participants taking connecting flights from Miami, Mexico, Toronto and Nassau will land at the International Airport "Jose Marti" in Havana City, the largest city in the Caribbean and the capital of the island nation of Cuba where you will be met by your Authentic Cuba Travel certified Cuba tour guide and bus driver who will be your escorts 24/7 for the entirety of this Cuba Tour for Educators.

-A comprehensive orientation will be provided as you enjoy a panoramic bus transfer to the Riviera Hotel (E) or the Nacional Hotel (P) both located at Havana’s downtown in Vedado district.
+A comprehensive orientation will be provided as you enjoy a panoramic bus transfer to the Riviera Hotel, located at Havana’s downtown in Vedado district.
 Considered as the entertainment district of Cuba’s capital, Vedado district is the best location to explore the best that Havana has to offer.

 Your Cuba discovery tour of the Authentic Cuba has just begun!
 Welcome to this special edition of our Cuba Education Tours series.